RyanJMS/Template-Engine/README.md

 # Template-Engine

-A CLI that generates a template for various employee directories (not limited to employee directories, get creative!)
+A CLI that generates a template for various employee directories.
+Built using Node, Javascript, HTMl, and Jest

+# User Story

+As a manager, I would like an application that builds an HTML page of my current team.
+This will allow me to better manage, and allow team memebers to view the current team.